| Dietary Calcium has recently been associated with weight loss. More

 Olson, Moshe Shike, Catherine Ross.
 1999, Lippincott Williams & Wilkins).

+(All quoted text is italicized.)
 With advancing age, humans commonly accumulate calcium deposits in

 various damaged tissues, such as atherosclerotic plaques in arteries,